Dairy Cow Isopods are arguably the go-to species for beginners and experienced keepers alike – and for good reason.

 That being said, they are prolific breeders.

-Where to Find Dairy Cow Isopods for Sale?
+Are Dairy Cow Isopods Right for You?

 I just bought a start up kit from Rubber Ducky Isopods at a ReptileNation show in Fort Worth, TX today!
 Decided to google “Dairy Cow Isopods” and this was the first page that popped up!
 So happy to see that I bought from a recommended source!!